DingLuoXMU/ConBAP/README.md

 - Run the prediction script: `python predict_single.py`.
 - If you want to test the docking power or screening power in CASF-2016:
 - Run the test script: `python casf_docking_single.py` `casf_screening_single.py`.
-- If you want to use this model on your own dataset:
-- Run the test script: `predict.py`.
+- If you want to use this model on your own dataset, Run the test script: `predict.py`.

 (Note: Modify file paths based on your directory structure.)
 ## Reference